Why You Can't Hire Your Way Out of a Broken Process

 Measuring Operational Health During Growth

-Scaling without chaos requires measuring the right things.
 Revenue and headcount tell you about size, not about operational efficiency.
 The following metrics reveal whether your operations are keeping pace with your growth or falling behind.
+None of them require sophisticated tooling to measure.
+A spreadsheet and an honest assessment will do for a start.

 Throughput ratio